MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/unknown-device-vmbus-virtual-machine.md

 ms.custom: sap:activation, csstroubleshoot
 ms.technology: windows-server-deployment
 ---
-# Unknown Device (VMBUS) in Device manager in Virtual Machine for AVMA
+# Unknown Device (VMBUS) appears in Device manager in Virtual Machine

 This article describes an issue where unknown devices appear in Device Manager of a virtual machine.

-_Applies to:_ &nbsp; Windows 7 Service Pack 1, Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows 7 Service Pack 1, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019
 _Original KB number:_ &nbsp; 2925727

 ## Symptoms

-On a Windows Server 2012 R2 Datacenter Hyper-V host, you may see two **unknown devices** under Other Devices in device manager of any virtual machine running operating systems earlier than Windows Server 2012 R2.
+On virtual machines that are running on a Windows Server based Hyper-V host, you may see unknown devices under **Other Devices** in device manager.

 If you view the properties of these devices and check driver details, Hardware IDs, or Compatible IDs, they'll show the following: